lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 The fields of the KEMRecipientInfo have the following meanings:

+{: newline="true"}
+version
-> version is the syntax version number; it MUST be 0.
+: The syntax version number; it MUST be 0.

+rid
-> rid identifies the recipient's certificate or public key.
+: Identifies the recipient's certificate or public key.

+kem
-> kem identifies the KEM algorithm; it MUST contain one of id-alg-ml-kem-512, id-alg-ml-kem-768, or id-alg-ml-kem-1024.
+: Identifies the KEM algorithm; it MUST contain one of id-alg-ml-kem-512, id-alg-ml-kem-768, or id-alg-ml-kem-1024.
 These identifiers are reproduced in {{sec-identifiers}}.

+kemct
-> kemct is the ciphertext produced for this recipient.
+: The ciphertext produced for this recipient.

+kdf
-> kdf identifies the key-derivation algorithm.
+: Identifies the key derivation algorithm.
 Note that the Key Derivation Function (KDF) used for CMS RecipientInfo process MAY be different than the KDF used within the ML-KEM algorithm.
-Implementations MUST support HKDF {{!RFC5869}} with SHA-256 {{!FIPS180=NIST.FIPS.180-4}}, using the id-alg-hkdf-with-sha256 KDF object identifier {{!RFC8619}}.
-As specified in {{!RFC8619}}, the parameter field MUST be absent when this object identifier appears within the ASN.1 type AlgorithmIdentifier.
+Implementations MUST support the HMAC-based Key Derivation Function (HKDF) {{!RFC5869}} with SHA-256 {{!FIPS180=NIST.FIPS.180-4}}, using the id-alg-hkdf-with-sha256 KDF object identifier (OID) {{!RFC8619}}.
+As specified in {{!RFC8619}}, the parameter field MUST be absent when this OID appears within the ASN.1 type AlgorithmIdentifier.
 Implementations MAY support other KDFs as well.

+kekLength
-> kekLength is the size of the key-encryption key in octets.
+: The size of the key-encryption key in octets.

+ukm
-> ukm is optional input to the key-derivation function.
+: Optional input to the KDF.
 The secure use of ML-KEM in CMS does not depend on the use of a ukm value, so this document does not place any requirements on this value.
 See {{Section 3 of RFC9629}} for more information about the ukm parameter.

+wrap:
-> wrap identifies a key-encryption algorithm used to encrypt the content-encryption key.
-Implementations supporting ML-KEM-512 MUST support the AES-Wrap-128 {{!RFC3394}} key-encryption algorithm using the id-aes128-wrap key-encryption algorithm object identifier {{!RFC3565}}.
-Implementations supporting ML-KEM-768 or ML-KEM-1024 MUST support the AES-Wrap-256 {{!RFC3394}} key-encryption algorithm using the id-aes256-wrap key-encryption algorithm object identifier {{!RFC3565}}.
+Identifies a key-encryption algorithm used to encrypt the content-encryption key.
+Implementations supporting ML-KEM-512 MUST support the AES-Wrap-128 {{!RFC3394}} key-encryption algorithm using the id-aes128-wrap key-encryption algorithm OID {{!RFC3565}}.
+Implementations supporting ML-KEM-768 or ML-KEM-1024 MUST support the AES-Wrap-256 {{!RFC3394}} key-encryption algorithm using the id-aes256-wrap key-encryption algorithm OID {{!RFC3565}}.
 Implementations MAY support other key-encryption algorithms as well.

 {{example}} contains an example of establishing a content-encryption key using ML-KEM in the KEMRecipientInfo type.